ucc23/updt_UCC/README.md

 1. Updates the `UCC_cat_XXXYYZZ.csv` file with data from the new DB
 2. Updates the `../ucc/_clusters/clusters.json` file with data from the new DB
-3. Generates the new clusters' datafiles and stores them in the proper repos
+3. Generates the new clusters' datafiles and stores them in the `QXY` repos

 ## Generate new cluster entries